-Dying Light 2 was initially set to be released during the spring of this year.
+Dying Light 2 was initially set to be released during the spring of 2020.
 However, the game was delayed indefinitely in January, before the COVID-19 pandemic took hold in the USA.
-Dying Light 2 had been re-revealed as Dying Light 2 Stay Human and is set to release on December 7.
+After quite a bit of radio silence, Dying Light 2 had been re-revealed as Dying Light 2 Stay Human and was set to release on December 7th.

 Update regarding release date. pic.twitter.com/xAx1RMbw0XSeptember 14, 2021